 - (1) In this Annual Information Form, all monetary amounts are expressed in U.S. dollars, unless otherwise indicated.
-Certain totals, subtotals and percentages may not agree due to rounding. - (2) AVENTRA, Bombardier, Challenger, Challenger 350, Challenger 605, Challenger 650, CRJ, CRJ900, CRJ Series, CS100, CS300, C Series, FlexCare, FLEXITY, Global, Global 5000, Global 6000, Global 7000, Global 8000, INTERFLO, Learjet, Learjet 85, OMNEO, Q400, Q Series, TALENT, TRAXX and TWINDEXX are trademarks of Bombardier Inc. or its subsidiaries. - (3) This Annual Information Form contains references to trademarks of third parties for the purpose of describing Bombardier's competitive environment and the development of its business. - (4) In this Annual Information Form, the term "Bombardier" means, as required by the context, the Corporation and its subsidiaries on a consolidated basis or the Corporation or one or more of its subsidiaries.
-The term "Transportation" refers to the Corporation's rail transportation reportable segment, the term "Business Aircraft" refers to the Corporation's business aircraft reportable segment, the term "Commercial Aircraft" refers to the Corporation's commercial aircraft reportable segment, the term "Aerostructures and Engineering Services" refers to the Corporation's aerostructures and engineering services reportable segment and the term "Aerospace" refers, as the context may require, prior to January 1, 2015, to the Corporation's prior aerospace reportable segment, or since January 1, 2015, collectively to Business Aircraft, Commercial Aircraft and Aerostructures and Engineering Services. - (5) Information is as at December 31, 2017, unless otherwise indicated.
+Certain totals, subtotals and percentages may not agree due to rounding. - (2) AVENTRA, Bombardier, Challenger, Challenger 350, CRJ, CRJ550, CRJ700, CRJ900, CRJ1000, CRJ Series, FLEXITY, Global, Global 5500, Global 6500, Global 7000, Global 7500, INTERFLO, Learjet, MOVIA, OMNEO, Q400, Q Series, TALENT, TRAXX, TWINDEXX and ZEFIRO are trademarks of Bombardier Inc. or its subsidiaries. - (3) This Annual Information Form contains references to trademarks of third parties for the purpose of describing Bombardier's competitive environment and the development of its business. - (4) In this Annual Information Form, the term "Bombardier" means, as required by the context, the Corporation and its subsidiaries on a consolidated basis or the Corporation or one or more of its subsidiaries.
+The term "Transportation" refers to the Corporation's rail transportation reportable segment, the term "Business Aircraft" refers to the Corporation's business aircraft reportable segment, the term "Commercial Aircraft" refers to the Corporation's commercial aircraft reportable segment, the term "Aerostructures and Engineering Services" refers to the Corporation's aerostructures and engineering services reportable segment and the term "Aerospace" refers collectively to Business Aircraft, Commercial Aircraft and Aerostructures and Engineering Services. - (5) Information is as at December 31, 2018, unless otherwise indicated.